Did you found an bug or you would like to suggest a new feature? I’m open for feedback. Please open a new issue and let me know what you think.

 Please be kind, remember that pREST comes at no cost to you, and you’re getting free help.

 The project welcomes submissions but please let everyone know what you’re working on if you want to change or add something to the pREST repository.

 Before starting to write something new for the pREST project, please open discussion here.

 This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the project and tools.
 It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

 Before sending code out for review, run all the tests for the whole tree to make sure the changes don’t break other usage and keep the compatibility on upgrade.
-To make sure you are running the test suite exactly like we do, you should install the CLI for Travis CI, as we are using the server for continous testing.
+To make sure you are running the test suite exactly like we do - the tests are run in GitHub Actions, I recommend reading Development Guides that explains how to run the tests locally.

 Changes to pREST must be reviewed before they are accepted, no matter who makes the change even if it is an owner or a maintainer.

 Please try to make your pull request easy to review for us.
 Please read the “How to get faster PR reviews” guide, it has lots of useful tips for any project you may want to contribute.
 Some of the key points:

 This project and everyone participating in it are governed by the prestd code of conduct.
 By participating, you are expected to uphold this code.
 Please read the full text so that you can read which actions may or may not be tolerated.

 In order to accept your pull request, we need you to submit a CLA.
 You only need to do this once.
 If you are submitting a pull request for the first time, you can complete your CLA here or just submit a Pull Request and our CLA Bot will ask you to sign the CLA before merging your Pull Request.